 I did.
 Where else could I go at 10:30 on a Saturday night but to Sarno’s?
 I lived nearby.
 After I arrived, since all the tables were shared, the first thing I did was look around for someone safe and comfortable to sit next to.
 I found the perfect someone, an elderly, harmless-looking guy whose name was Miguel.
 He was one of the regulars.
 Miguel wore a cheap, obvious toupee, and he told me that he was an artist.
 Some of his paintings were displayed high on the walls of Sarno’s.
 They looked a little clumsy to me, not unlike Miguel himself.
 My new friend proudly added that he was also a singer.

 Here is where the Gong Show comes in.
-Some years after the Sarno’s incident, I was killing time one day by watching the Gong Show.
-If you’re not familiar with it, this mind-numbing TV nonsense from the late 1970s was hosted by a wired and weird guy named Chuck Barris.
+A few years after the Sarno’s incident, I was killing time one day by watching the Gong Show.
+If you’re not familiar with it, this mind-numbing TV nonsense from the late 1970s-early 80s was hosted by a wired and weird guy named Chuck Barris.
 Here’s how it worked: assorted guests would perform—play music, sing, dance, juggle, tell jokes, you name it.
 There were three hip judges and a gigantic gong on the set.
 If any one of the judges disliked someone’s performance, they would jump up out of their seat, rush over and hit the gong.
 The interrupted performer would have to stop.
 The show was sometimes funny, and sometimes cruel.

 My connection to the Gong Show is even stranger than that.
 About 25 years after my fated visit to Sarno’s Caffe dell'Opera, I became friends with a woman who happened to be a world-famous stripper, porn star, and cult figure.
 She had gigantic breasts the size of human heads.
 For the sake of anonymity, I will call her Lotsa Lotty (although when one has shown the world all the parts that she has displayed on the giant silver screen—in close-up yet!—I don’t think anonymity would really be in question).